-Donald Trump Boasts Of ‘Beautiful Letter’ From Kim Jong-Un, Then North Korea Fires Two More Missiles
+Donald Trump Boasts Of ‘Beautiful Letter’ From Kim Jong Un, Then North Korea Fires Two More Missiles

-Just hours after he said that he had received a “really beautiful letter” from North Korean dictator Kim Jong-un, a letter Trump described as “great from top to bottom,” as quoted by the BBC, North Korea fired two more missiles off of its east coast into the sea, in the direction of neighboring Japan.
+Just hours after he said that he had received a “really beautiful letter” from North Korean dictator Kim Jong Un — a letter Trump described as “great from top to bottom,” as quoted by the BBC — North Korea fired two more missiles off of its east coast into the sea, in the direction of neighboring Japan.

 The launches were at least the third set of missile firings by North Korea in the direction of its United States-allied neighbors Japan and South Korea since Trump met with Kim at the Korean Demilitarized Zone — the demarcation between the two Koreas — on June 30, as The Inquisitr reported.
 But Trump has repeatedly shrugged off North Korea’s missile launches, as he did once again on Friday prior to the latest firing.